Go to content

 Her research and teaching sit at the multiple intersections between digital media and game studies, cultural studies, literary studies, and applied linguistics.
 Her key publications and research projects focus on digital fiction and literary computer games, body image and digital media, critical community co-design and narrative therapy, discourses of gaming, the spatial design and narrative potential of virtual realities, as well as in methods of digital humanities and empirical reader research.
 Since joining DIMAS, she has been developing new decolonial and post-comparative approaches to researching folkloristic forms of narrative and interaction on the Web, in collaboration with universities in the UK, Germany, China, Finland, India, Norway, Poland, and Sweden.
 In another international project titled "FEMTRACK", she has been examining feminist body apps designed to survey menstruation and menopause, focusing in particular on how their discourses exclude or sideline marginalized and intersectional minorities.

-At DIMAS she is the Digital Area Studies Lab (the "DAS" in DIMAS).
+At DIMAS she leads the Digital Area Studies Lab (the "DAS" in DIMAS).

 E-mail: astrid[dot]ensslin[at]ur.de